-How Does California’s Lyft Partnership Puts Drivers at Risk?
+How California’s Lyft Partnership Puts Drivers at Risk?

-The big news around the Sonoma-Marin Area Rail Transit system, or SMART.
+The big news around the Sonoma-Marin Area is the Rail Transit system or SMART.
 The system’s commuters will get discounted rides through a partnership with the ridesharing service Lyft.
-Sounds great, doesn’t it?
+Sounds great right?
 Unfortunately, there is less here than meets the eye.

 But Lyft is working its way into crony capitalism.
 California’s regulators have gone from being against the ridesharing revolution to becoming willing partners, as long as the pay is right.

 Metro reported on the partnership.
 It appears that politicians are all too willing to approve dangerous things if the campaign donations are big enough.
 Here, the program allows riders to utilize an app to hail a Lyft ride.
-Riders will get up to $5 off per ride.
-Local media reported on more details.
+Passengers will get up to $5 off per ride.
+Local media reported more details about this deal recently.

 Are Too Many Strings Attached?